 New and Relatively New Vehicles and Engines: This category includes conversions that take place within a calendar year and not more than one year after the original model year of the vehicle or engine.
 Conversion-kit manufacturers must submit applications to the EPA, including test data, certification fees, and other information.
 Vehicles and engines in this category need an EPA or CARB Certificate of Conformity to qualify for an exemption from the EPA’s tampering prohibition.
 The EPA or CARB then issues a certificate to verify that the appropriate regulations and requirements have been met.

 - The original test group, as determined and provided by the manufacturer

 - The state(s) in which the test group is certified

 - The "car line," which includes the model and engine size

 - The model year of the vehicles included in the test group

 - The emissions standards met.

 A certificate is valid for the specified certification year (referred to as the Model Year at the top of the certificate).
-Certificates can be renewed, and when they do expire, tampering exemptions remain in place as long as the conditions under which a certificate was issued do not change.
+Certificates can be renewed.
+When they do expire, tampering exemptions remain in place as long as the conditions under which a certificate was issued do not change.

-Intermediate Age Vehicles and Engines: This category includes conversions of vehicles or engines that are no longer "new or relatively new" but still fall within EPA's definition of full useful life.
-Manufacturers of conversion systems within this category must demonstrate that the conversion meets emissions standards.
-EPA does not issue certificates for this category but lists the compliant conversion systems online.
+Intermediate Age Vehicles and Engines: This category includes conversions of vehicles or engines that are no longer "new or relatively new" but still fall within EPA's definition of useful life.
+Manufacturers of conversion systems within this category must demonstrate that the conversion meets emissions standards for the year in which the vehicle/engine was manufactured.
+The EPA does not issue certificates for this category but lists the compliant conversion kits.
 Annual renewal is not required to maintain a tampering exemption.

 See the Federal and State Incentives and Laws section to find incentives and other programs that could help offset conversion costs.